 Major Beichner left active duty in November of 2011 and started his career in the Select Marine Corps Reserves.
 His first SMCR assignment was as a pilot for VMFA-112 flying the F/A-18A++.
 While he was with the squadron he was assigned as the Pilot Training Officer and participated in Mojave Viper during the summer of 2012.
 In the spring of 2013, Major Beichner and his family moved to Connecticut and he joined 1st Battalion, 25th Marines in Fort Devens, MA as the battalion Air Officer.
 The battalion participated in Integrated Training Exercise 4-14, African Lion 2015, and Nordic Frost 2016.
 His next assignment was as the Air Officer for the 25th Marine Regiment in Fort Devens, MA.
 In this role he participated in Northern Strike 2016, COC Exercise Ethan Allen 2017, COC Exercise Fort Devens 2018 and Enduring Fire 19-01.

-Lieutenant Colonel Hanley’s personal decorations include the Air Medal gold with Strike/Flight bronze numeral 1, Navy and Marine Corps Commendation Medal with gold star in lieu of second award, the Navy and Marine Corps Achievement Medal with gold star in lieu of third award.
+Lieutenant Colonel Beichner’s personal decorations include the Air Medal with Strike/Flight bronze numeral 2, Navy and Marine Corps Commendation Medal with “V”, gold star in lieu of second award and the Navy and Marine Corps Achievement Medal with gold star in lieu of third award.
 He has 2000 hours of military flight time and 150 carrier arrestments.